Making Sense of Ourselves and Others: Narratives Not Theories

 In this lecture, Dr. Daniel Hutto (professor of philosophical psychology at the University of Wollongong) introduces the idea that this remarkable ability is essentially a skill in producing and consuming a special sort of narrative, acquired by engaging in storytelling practices.
 As Waterhouse's A Tale from the Decameron (1916) reminds us beautifully, narrative practices have been at the heart of human society throughout our history.
 Hutto defends the stronger claim that narrative practices might be absolutely central for stimulating important aspects of our social understanding, and he notes that, if true, it excludes the prospect that this crucial ability is one which is built-in to members of our species.
 Knowing the answer matters—fundamentally—when it comes to deciding which therapies are the most promising and appropriate for treating certain mental health disorders and which sorts of educational opportunities should be provided for younger children.
 Equally, it matters when thinking about whether and how we, as adults, might improve abilities to understand ourselves and others.

 Hutto, Daniel, "Making Sense of Ourselves and Others: Narratives Not Theories" (2018).
-Walter Powell-Linfield College Philosophy Lecture Series.
+Walter Powell-Linfield University Philosophy Lecture Series.
 Video File.
 Submission 11.